pqrXTN/Spline-Package-R/README.md

 An R package for smoothing spline with adaptive sampling, which follows the paper *Efficient computation of smoothing splines via adaptive basis sampling*.

-Now, it is also avaiable for 'divide and conquer' method.
+Now, it is also available for 'divide and conquer' method.